dtrad/goph559/geostatistics/geostatistics.md

 3. Use Kriging to interpolate the property across the study area.
 4. Simulate multiple realizations of the property to understand uncertainty.

-Would you like a deeper explanation of any specific step or method?

 ---

 The **variogram** is a fundamental tool in geostatistics that measures spatial variability in data.
 It is defined as half the average squared difference between data points separated by a certain lag distance.
 Here's a step-by-step guide to calculate it: